In this short tutorial, you’ll see how to delete a file or folder using Python.

 Example 1: Delete a file

-I then applied the code below in order to delete that file using Python:
+You can then apply the code below (adjusted to your path) in order to delete that file using Python:

 import os os.remove(r'C:\Users\Ron\Desktop\Cars.xlsx')